ul52300/Data-Comparator/README.md

 - Fixed some logic for getting the 'Mode' for WLAN, it should now be working as intended.
 - I know some people had issues where the window on startup would go offscreen, thus making it impossible to use.
   - This potentially has been fixed (?).
 Test it out and see if this fix worked as it works fine on my environment.
+- Noticed that the logic to get 50% RB Offset at RB Position: High is wrong.
+This has been fixed.

 Comparator:
 - Added the same automatic hide function to this.
 It work once you have loaded data in and pressed 'Prepare to Be Sad'.